kalin91/mega-snake/workspace_temp/abilities.md

 1. **Shell Scripting:**
    - **Environment Setup and Configuration:** Skilled in writing and managing shell scripts for setting up environments, including configuring environment variables and application settings.
+   - **Task Automation:** Automated repetitive tasks such as backups, file processing, and system monitoring using shell scripting, including the use of `cron` jobs for scheduled tasks.
-   - **File and Directory Operations:** Proficient in handling file operations such as creating, deleting, and modifying files and directories.
+   - **File and Directory Operations:** Proficient in handling file operations such as creating, deleting, and modifying files and directories, with experience in using `tar` for file decompression.
    - **Task Automation:** Experienced in automating repetitive tasks, such as processing files and generating reports, to enhance efficiency.

 2. **Command-Line Tools:**